 * * *

-By the time that Abigail left—and they had finally had that coffee that she was promised—Abigail had promised to see if she could hear anything else about Silas from, her patients.
+By the time that Abigail left—and they had finally had that coffee that she was promised—Abigail had promised to let her know if she heard anything else about Silas from, her patients.
 Anna thanked her, but knew that Abigail didn’t approve of what they were doing.
 Not totally.

 Well, this has gone beyond approval.